Geek Dashboard

 The main aim of the app is to look out for the orange dot on the screen.
 After that, it moves the dot out from the screen so that it’s not visible anymore.
 The app repeats this action continuously to make sure that the dot remains hidden while you are using the device.

-With YelloDot app, you can use the menubar icon to pause hiding and even quit the application.
+With YelloDot app, you can use the Menubar icon to pause hiding and even quit the application.
 Moreover, you can also hide the menubar icon so that even the YellowDot app icon won’t distract you.

-Enough with the praises of the YellowDot app, let’s see how you can use it to hide microphone orange dot on full screen in macOS:
+Enough with the praises of the YellowDot app, let’s see how you can use it to hide the microphone orange dot on full screen in macOS:

 1. Visit the YellowDot app page and click on the Download button.